Well, what about if you remove the merchant account part? Can you still process payments online?

 - Brand recognition: Because third-party processors’ payment pages are usually branded with their branding, you have to think about the message it sends.
 While well-known brands might build brand authority, lesser known brand names might undermine your trust.

-- Integration: If you’re planning on accepting online payments, you probably already have some sort of eCommerce platform like Magento, Shopify or Bigcommerce.
+- Integration: If you want online payment processing capability, you probably already have some sort of eCommerce platform like Magento, Shopify or Bigcommerce.
 When you’re looking for a third-party processor, it’s essential you make sure that it works with your eCommerce platform.

 - Costs: There is quite a large variation in cost when it comes to third-party processors.
 There’s even huge variation when it comes to different tiers within individual processors.
 For example, at the lowest tier on Amazon Pay, you’ll pay 3.4% on every transaction but at the top tier you’ll pay 1.4%.
 (Compare this to having your own merchant account where even SMEs can pay 0.7% on credit cards and 0.3% on debit cards.)